 Read more: Google Stadia games: The full list

 Interestingly, Google has also announced its own first-party game studio dubbed Stadia Games and Entertainment.
 Not only will this studio work on its own experiences, it will also help developers — big and small — implement Stadia technology into their titles.

 Ubisoft has also confirmed that its Uplay Plus subscription service is coming to Stadia in 2020.
 More details weren’t forthcoming, but the PC version of the service delivers access to over 100 games for $14.99 a month.

 When is it coming and how much will it cost?

 Google Stadia is launching in November in the U.S., Canada, the U.K., and 11 countries in Europe.
-Pricing will be $9.99 a month in the U.S. for the Stadia Pro service, which will offer access to a number of games under one subscription.
-Google is also selling a limited “Founder’s Edition” version that includes a Night Blue color controller, a Chromecast Ultra dongle, three months of Stadia Pro, full access to Destiny 2, a buddy pass for three months of Stadia Pro to give to a friend, and first access to claim your Stadia name.
+Pricing will be $9.99 a month in the U.S. for the Stadia Pro service, which will offer access to roughly a game a month (starting with Destiny 2).
+Google is also selling a limited “Founder’s Edition” version that includes a Night Blue color controller, a Chromecast Ultra dongle, three months of Stadia Pro, a buddy pass for three months of Stadia Pro to give to a friend, and first access to claim your Stadia name.
 It will cost $129 in the U.S and is available to pre-order now.

 Stadia also plans to offer an unknown number of games for sale individually via Stadia.
 In 2020, the company will launch a free version of Stadia with a 1080p resolution cap.
 You can get more info on pricing, the release date and availability for Stadia at the link below.